 Loans are the most popular type of financial aid.
 Federal Stafford and Federal Plus Loans are backed by the federal government and offer low-interest rates.
 You must demonstrate financial need to qualify for these loans.
 Alternative Loans are private loans that allow you to borrow additional funds above your federal loan limit.
 These types of loans are not sponsored by the government and typically have higher interest rates.

-Working a full- or part-time job while attending college can help you pay for education costs such as books, supplies, and personal expenses.
+Working a full- or part-time job while attending school can help you pay for education costs such as books, supplies, and personal expenses.
 You might also want to consider work study, which is a federal program that provides you with part-time employment to help you meet your financial needs.
 This program also gives you valuable work experience while you serve your campus and community.

 The first step is to complete a Free Application for Federal Student Aid or FAFSA.
 This is a financial aid application form used for federal and state grants, work study, and loans.

 You can complete, submit, and track your application on the FAFSA website at www.fafsa.ed.gov.
 This is the easiest way to apply for federal aid.
 Make sure you fill in the correct Federal School Code on your FAFSA application.
 You can locate the Federal School Code by using the Search for School Codes link on the main page of the FAFSA website.